mco-gh/mco.dev/content/post/blogging.md

 categories = []
 tags = ["web"]
 date = "2017-01-05T21:24:58Z"
-title = "Blogging in the Future" draft = true
+title = "State of the Art Blogging in 2017" draft = true
 +++